Kathy Mattea: 2002–present: Music transition and bluegrass

 The bluegrass album Coal followed in 2008.
 Mattea released this album independently on her own Captain Potato Records.
 Mattea said that she chose to do an album themed to coal mining after the Sago Mine disaster, and worked with country and bluegrass singer Marty Stuart as her producer.
 She said that she was unsure about recording the song "Black Lung" until Stuart noted that the recording engineer on the session had gotten emotional and begun to cry during her take on the song.
 A second album of bluegrass-influenced and primiarly coal mining-themed songs, Calling Me Home, followed in 2014 on Sugar Hill Records.

 In the mid 2010s, Mattea began having problems with gaining control of her singing voice.
 The problems (which stemmed from the effects of menopause), caused her to question whether she should continue performing altogether.
 She began working with a vocal coach who helped her find her singing voice again.
 This resulted in her next studio album.
 In 2018, Pretty Bird, was released independently with Tim O'Brien serving as producer.
 The album's first single is a cover of Martha Carson's "I Can't Stand Up Alone", recorded as a tribute to Jesse Winchester.
 Also included on the album are covers of The Wood Brothers' "Chocolate on My Tongue", Bobbie Gentry's "Ode to Billie Joe", and Joan Osborne's "St. Teresa", the last of which is the album's second single.

 In 2021, Mattea became the new host of the Mountain Stage, a program that is aired by West Virginia's NPR network.
 The program broadcasts once a week in two hour-long episodes that are aired on 280 stations.

+On August 11, 2025, Mattea was surprised during an appearance at the Grand Ole Opry by her longtime friend Charlie McCoy, who unplugged her microphone during a performance of "Eighteen Wheels and a Dozen Roses" and invited her to become the next member of the Opry, which she accepted.
+Mattea's official induction ceremony is scheduled for October 11.

 Artistry

 Musical styles

 Mattea's music was categorized as country during her years as a commercial recording artist.
 During her peak success, Mattea also included elements of bluegrass, Celtic and folk into her artistry.
 Authors Mary A. Bufwack and Robert K. Oermann noted that Mattea was part of a group of country artists that took inspiration from the American folk revival by incorporating "modern sensibilities to create powerfully appealing images".
-Bufwack and Oermann found her counterparts to be Mary Chapin Carpenter, Suzy Bogguss and Wynonna Judd.
+Bufwack and Oermann found her counterparts to be Mary Chapin Carpenter, Suzy Bogguss, and Wynonna Judd.
 Writer Thomas Harrison found that Mattea also had elements of "Southern California Rock" that mixed in "mountain elements" because she often incorporated the acoustic guitar.
 After recording 2008's Coal, Mattea's musical identity shifted towards Appalachian music and has since made it a part of her artistry.